FDelpoggio/abstracta-automation/README.md

 ##### UI Automation:

-A new online clothing store needs to know if its prices are competitive before going on the market, for this they ask us to create a test in Selenium, WebDriverIO or Playwright that obtains the information from the first 3 pages of MercadoLibre when searching for “camisetas” for be able to use that information in the testing database.
+A new online clothing store needs to know if its prices are competitive before going on the market, so they ask us to create a test in Selenium, WebDriverIO, or Playwright that obtains the information from the first 3 pages of MercadoLibre when searching for “camisetas” to be able to use that information in the testing database.

 ##### API Automation: